An atmospheric castle town known as “Little Kyoto,” a steam locomotive and more

 A small castle town nestled in the mountains of the San-in Region, Tsuwano is a prime destination for savvy travelers seeking the best of Japan's history and culture without Kyoto's crowds.

-Downriver on the coast, Masuda, another castle town, is the area's transportation hub.
-Often overlooked by visitors, it has a variety of attractions for those with time to relax and unwind.
+In western Shimane, Masuda, another castle town, is the area's transportation hub.
+Often overlooked by visitors, it has a variety of attractions perfect for those with time to relax and unwind.

 - The thrilling horseback archery known as yabusame